-How Cuddle Clones Captured 150,000+ SMS Ecommerce Leads With A Triggered Popup
+How Cuddle Clones Captured 150,000+ SMS Ecommerce Subscribers with a Triggered Popup

 Cuddle Clones is an ecommerce brand with an amazing product that lets us memorialize our furry friends.
 Their popularity has even gained national attention on the likes of BuzzFeed, CNN, USA Today, The Huffington Post, and more.